Caretakers, cleaners, canteen and ground staff

-You're a grounds labourer if the work you do doesn't require much knowledge or experience and you aren't assigned responsibility for tasks.
+You are a grounds labourer if the work you do does not require much knowledge or experience and you are not assigned responsibility for tasks.

 These allowances may include:

-- clothing and footwear (if your employer doesn’t provide these – $0.15 cents an hour)
+- clothing and footwear (if your employer doesn’t provide these – $0.15 an hour)

-- transport (if you have to use your own car for work – $0.59 cents per kilometre)
+- transport (if you have to use your own car for work – $0.59 per kilometre)